lajohnston/smslib/docs/interrupts.md

 - Enable HBlank - VDP register 0, bit 4
 - Enable VBlank - VDP register 1, bit 5

-You can use [vdpreg.asm](./vdpreg) for this, taking care not to overwrite any other flags that are also stored within these registers (see vdpreg.asm file for documentation):
+You can use [vdp.asm](./vdp.md) for this, taking care not to overwrite any other flags that are also stored within these registers (see `vdp.asm` file for documentation):

 ```
-vdpreg.enableHBlank
+vdp.enableHBlank
-vdpreg.enableVBlank
+vdp.enableVBlank
 ```

 You also need to enable interrupts within the Z80 CPU: